COVID-19 Updates For VPFW Patients

 Our VPFW physicians have been vaccinated with the COVID-19 vaccine through Bon Secours and HCA.
 They recommend that patients, including pregnant and breastfeeding patients, receive the vaccine when they are eligible, as long as they do not have specific situations which would make vaccination contraindicated.

 According to the CDC, based on current knowledge, experts believe that mRNA COVID-19 vaccines (Pfizer and Moderna’s vaccines) are unlikely to pose a risk to the pregnant person, the fetus, or breastfeeding infant.
-However, the potential risks of mRNA vaccines to the pregnant person, fetus, or breastfeeding infant are unknown because these vaccines have not been studied in pregnant or breastfeeding women.

 For pregnant women who choose to receive the vaccine, acetaminophen may be offered as an option if they experience a fever or other post-vaccination symptoms.

 While VPFW recommends vaccination, the choice is up to each patient.
 This is a decision tool to help you make an informed decision on whether to get vaccinated.
 Here are the Spanish and Russian versions of the decision tool.